 In the meantime, this note will give you an overview of the basic vehicles for charitable giving throughout life and at death, including when each option might be suitable.

 One of the simplest ways to support your charity of choice is to mail them a check.
-Lifetime cash gifts to most charities provide the donor with an income tax deduction for the amount given, up to 60% of the donor’s adjusted gross income (AGI).
+Under the CARES Act enacted in March 2020, a donor can now elect to deduct up to 100% of the donor’s adjusted gross income (AGI) for cash gifts made to charities in 2020.
+Cash gifts to donor advised funds provide the donor with an income tax deduction for the amount given, up to 60% of the donor’s AGI.
 Plus, cash gifts can be made last-minute.
 Checks mailed by U.S. Postal Service are deemed to be delivered when the donor places the envelope in the mail.

 Ideal when: it’s year-end, and you need a larger income tax deduction.

 An appreciated stock donation offers more tax benefits than a cash donation.
 If a donor makes a gift of stock with unrealized long-term capital gains, he or she can claim an income tax deduction of the stock’s full fair market value, plus avoid the capital gains tax that would be due upon selling the stock.
 As a result, the donor pays less in tax, and the charity gets a larger donation.
 However, the limitation on deductions for appreciated stock is 30% of AGI.

 Ideal when: market valuations are high, and you want to maximize your gift.